yojoots/libbitcoin-system-wiki/Examples:-Script-Machine.md

 All examples from the script machine documentation chapter are shown here in full.
+The specific examples referenced in the subsections are wrapped in the functions listed below.

 **Example Script Debugger**
 * debug_program();